servo/servo/docs/ORGANIZATION.md

     * In-process server to allow manipulating browser instances via a WebDriver client.
   * webdriver_traits
     * APIs to the webdriver crate for crates that don't want to depend on the webdriver crate for build speed reasons.
+* etc
+  * Useful tools and scripts for developers.
 * mach
   * A command-line tool to help with developer tasks.
 * ports